GHSVS-de/plg_system_astroidghsvs/README.md

 2) Helps to compile SCSS independently of the Astroid framework.
 Separate SCSS folders, separate SCSS structure.
 However, the template must be prepared accordingly (own helper classes/methods, overrides and so on).

+3) Can be used for other templates as well, just to have the feature of having SCSSPhp available in latest version.

 ## npm/composer.
 Create new Joomla extension installation package

 - Only tested with WSL 1/Win10 64